amerpersonal/jobs-and-more/README.md

 4. Run `bin/rails db:migrate` to migrate database.
 No need to seed test database, since we're doing seed before executing each spec and cleaning it with DatabaseCleaneru afterwards
 5. Run `yarn add bootstrap jquery @popper.js/core` (if it reports error `Yarn not found`, probably the nvm version is outdated)
 6. Run `./bin/rails db:migrate db:test:prepare` to prepaare test database
+7. Set environment variable `TEST_USER_PASS` to desired value.
+This is the password of user which will be seeded as administrator

 Of course, we might create a Dockerfile to run an app in a docker container, but it was not done it this showcase